 “No other canyon in North America combines the depth, narrowness, sheerness, and somber countenance of the Black Canyon of the Gunnison,” Wallace Hansen wrote after studying the geology of the region for several years.
-Black Canyon National Park is only 30 miles from Ridgway via Highway 550 north to Montrose, then Highway 50 east.
+Black Canyon of the Gunnison National Park is only 40 miles from Ridgway via Highway 550 north to Montrose, then Highway 50 east.
 Plan to spend time visiting the Ute Indian Museum in Montrose along your way.

 Community theater is an important part of our culture in Ridgway and Ouray County with many venues offering a variety of performances.
 The Wright Opera House and the Sherbino Theater host a number of musical, performing arts and theater events throughout the year as well as weekly independent films and melodrama.